vmware-tanzu/tanzu-plugin-runtime/README.md

 ## Testing

-Besides unit and integration tests, the runtime APIs are also being tested in the presence of other versions runtime client code.
+Besides unit and integration tests, the runtime APIs are also being tested in the presence of other versions runtime client code as part of cross-version API compatibility testing.
 These tests are important in ensuring interoperability among runtime clients (and hence different generations of CLI plugins)

 ### Cross Version API Compatibility Testing